You are here

 For her Master’s thesis she studied the French heritage of Louisiana in the late 20th century.
 In her research, she seeks to illuminate and better understand Louisiana’s deep and complex culture, and her dissertation focuses on the concept of creoleness in the work of francophone and anglophone female writers from the end of the 19th and early 20th centuries.

-Colby LeJeune is a first-year French M.A. student from L’Anse LeJeune, a rural community in Acadia Parish, Louisiana.
+Colby LeJeune is a PhD student from L’Anse LeJeune, a rural community in Acadia Parish, Louisiana.
 He earned a B.S. in Linguistics and in Geology from Tulane University before going on to spend several years working in rice cultivation and research.
 Colby is a current board member of the Cajun Prairie Habitat Preservation Society, which aims to conserve Southwestern Louisiana’s indigenous grassland ecosystems, and much of his research interests lie in the confluence of the human and the natural in the region, especially the folk taxonomy, animal and plant names, and ethnobotany of the Louisiana French.
 He is also interested in other aspects of both space and place, principally toponymy and the classification of landforms, and their relation to other spheres of culture, such as music.
 Phonological, morphological, and other variation in Louisiana French and Creole language varieties round out his research interests.

 E-mail: pierre-olivier.pire1@louisiana.edu